-A 7 ppm amplitude-limited, 120 seconds low-pass (LP) filter was applied to the in-phase and quadrature signals.
-The LP filter result was then subtracted from each component before the inversion calculations.
+A 5 to 9 ppm amplitude-limited, 20 seconds non-linear (NL) filter was applied to the inphase and quadrature signals.
+The NL filter result was then subtracted from each component before the inversion calculations.
 The LP filtering of the EM data produces more uniform data and clearer anomalies with fewer linear artifacts in the grids.

-When final levelling of the EM data was complete, apparent resistivity was calculated from in-phase and quadrature EM components using a homogeneous half space model of the earth (Geosoft HEM module) for 6600, 7000, 980, 880 and 34133 Hz, using a threshold value of 2 ppm, starting value of 1000 ohm-m, and fractional error 1%.
+When final levelling of the EM data was complete, apparent resistivity was calculated from in-phase and quadrature EM components using a homogeneous half space model of the earth (Geosoft HEM module) for 7001, 6606, 980, 880 and 34133 Hz, using a threshold value of 2 ppm, starting inversion value of 1000 ohm-m, and fractional error 1%.

-Electromagnetic field decays rapidly with the distance (height of the sensors) - as $z^{-2} - z^{-5}$ depending on the shape of the conductors and, at certain height, signals from the ground sources become comparable with instrumental noise.
+Electromagnetic field decays rapidly with the distance (height of the sensors) as $[z^{-2} - z^{-5}]$ depending on the shape of the conductors and, at certain height, signals from the ground sources become comparable with instrumental noise.
 Levelling errors or precision of levelling can sometimes lead to appearance of artificial resistivity anomalies when data were collected at high instrumental altitude.